 Your online presence matters no matter what industry you are in!
 Let’s take a look at the Foundational 5 for a Strong Online Presence.

 1. Your Website

 Your business needs a home base; a place where customers can come and learn about you and all that you have to offer.
 Your business needs a website.
 Think of it as a business card of the modern era.
 Much of your value will exist on your website, making it one of the biggest and most important pieces of your online presence strategy.
 This is where clients and customers can come and get information about you and your area of expertise, buy your services or products, and find answers and solutions to their problems.

 Anyone who visits your webpage will be doing so for a specific reason.
 Whether it’s to purchase an item, request a service, or simply to find out more, they will have a set goal in mind.
-As such, it’s your job to make it as easy as possible for them to find what they’re looking for.
-Do something great!
+Your website should seamlessly provide them with everything they need along every step of the buyer’s journey.
 If you do this successfully, you are guaranteed to leave them satisfied.